Frequently Asked Questions

 When we talk about prospectus exemptions, we're really talking about the different ways that an issuer can raise money.
 As an Exempt Market Dealer, our issuers are able to raise money in many ways through our platform.
-Visit our How It Works page to understand all of the different ways an issuer can offer securities, from equity crowdfunding to direct placement opportunities.
-You can also learn more by reading the handy documents in the footer below, or reading more in the Investor or Issuer FAQ sections.
+Visit our How It Works page to understand all of the different ways an issuer can offer securities; from equity crowdfunding to direct placement opportunities.
+You can also learn more by reading the handy documents in the footer below, or by visiting the Investor or Ventures and Funds FAQ sections.

 What are the rules and regulations that govern this work?

 Investing in Canada is governed by provincial and national securities laws and regulations.
-These kind of offerings have particular rules and requirements that are called Prospectus Exemptions (See question above).
-You can read more by reading our handy document on Risks and Regulations in the footer below.
-SVX is registered with local securities regulators as an Exempt Market Dealer (EMD) - allowing us to operate a platform that is able to offer investments using categories of private market securities.
+These kind of offerings have particular rules and requirements that are called Prospectus Exemptions (see question above).
+You can learn more by reading our handy document on Risks and Regulations.
+SVX is registered with local securities regulators as an Exempt Market Dealer (EMD), allowing us to operate a platform that is able to offer investments using categories of private market securities.

 Does it cost anything to be a part of the SVX investor community?

 No!
 You can sign-up for free to be a part of our investor community and to view investment opportunities on SVX.

 Can I invest in SVX opportunities if I'm not Canadian?